insanem3rlin/Lego/README.md

 ## Installation

-Install the exact package versions used in this notebook:
+Installation of packages is done in the first code cell.
+There also the correct versions are defined.

 > **Tip:** Consider creating a dedicated virtual environment:
 > ```bash